Android 8 Oreo is here: What's new, what's changed, and what's awesome

 As with any new Android release, the devices on which you can install Oreo on day one are extremely limited.
 Here’s the list:

-Other than those devices, you’ll need to wait for manufacturers and carriers to begin rolling out their own versions of the OS, and this could take a while.
+Other than those devices, you’ll need to wait for manufacturers and carriers to begin rolling out their own versions of the OS.
+On the plus side, Google says it’s working with its partners to deliver Android 8 to phones “by the end of this year.”
+These manufacturers include Essential, General Mobile, HMD (Nokia), Huawei, HTC, Kyocera, LG, Motorola, Samsung, Sharp and Sony.
+However, you’ll likely still need a handset released in late 2016 or newer.

 OK, I have one of the supported phones.
 How do I get the update?